Led Photomodulation explained

 Photomodulation is a process that manipulates or regulates cell activity using light sources without thermal effect.
-This is achieved using portions of the visible light spectrum that does not contain any Ultra Violet or Infra Red, thus achieving a non-thermal, non-invasive, and non-ablative method of skin rejuvenation.
+This is achieved using portions of the visible light spectrum that does not contain any Ultra Violet or Infra-Red, thus achieving a non-thermal, non-invasive, and non-ablative method of skin rejuvenation.

 The primary goal of non-ablative rejuvenation is the stimulation of new collagen and dermal extra-cellular matrix substance, which visibly improves the appearance of wrinkles without disturbance or damage to the overlying epidermis.

 Until recently, our thinking about how to accomplish this has involved primarily thermal methods, whether it is heating of the dermis to stimulate fibroblast proliferation or heating blood vessels for photocoagulation.
-Intense Pulsed Light and Laser treatments are the most common modalites used that employ thermal methods.
+Intense Pulsed Light and Laser treatments are the most common modalities used that employ thermal methods.
 Although highly effective, there are the thermal discomfort considerations that some clients will not be prepared to accept.
 This is where LED Photomodulation has its place in the market.

 How does it work?